 Retain extramural experts with specific training in macroinvertebrate taxonomy to verify identifications.

-Participate in the DEP Taxonomic Quality Control Round Robin program (required only for DEP taxonomists generating data to be entered into the DEP Statewide Biological Database [SBIO]).

 For freshwater sampling, identify taxa to the lowest practical taxonomic level as listed in Table LT 7900-1.

 Laboratory quality control for macroinvertebrate sorting [Also included in SCI 2210]